spybart/cryptocurrency_price_prediction/README.md

 We will then evalute the results using MAPE (mean average percentage error) as our metric.

 #### Results
-The table below shows the best performing model of each type.
+The table below shows the best performing model of each type for predicting the `close` price of bitcoin.
 ```
               Model  Train Size  Predictions      MAPE  Run Time (s)  Window Size  Features
 0              Base           1           30  0.017564           0.0          NaN       NaN